iCliniq Logo

 How to Diagnose GERD in Infants?

 The doctors attempt to review your infant's symptoms and medical history.
-If your doctor suspects GER or GERD, they might suggest some lifestyle modifications to overcome this problem.
+If your doctor suspects GER or GERD, they may suggest lifestyle modifications to help alleviate this condition.
 However, if the symptoms are severe, your doctor might recommend some tests to rule out GERD.
-The tests for diagnosing GERD include;

-1. Upper Gastrointestinal (GI) Endoscopy:
+1. Upper gastrointestinal (GI) endoscopy:

-2. Esophageal pH Monitoring:
+2. Esophageal pH monitoring:

-3. Upper GI Series:
+3. Upper GI series:

 What Is the Treatment of GERD in Infants?

-If you suspect GERD signs in your baby, you should avoid doing any lifestyle modifications without consultation with your doctor.
-Depending on the age and the symptoms of the infants, your doctor will suggest changes in your baby's diet plan such as,
+Depending on the age and symptoms of the infants, a doctor will suggest changes in your baby's diet plan, such as,

-• Frequent breastfeeding and avoiding overfeeding.
+• Frequent breastfeeding of your infant and avoiding overfeeding.

 What Are the Associated Complications of GERD in Infants?

-The infant with GERD might develop some complications, either concerning the esophagus or some outside esophagus if appropriate treatment is not given in time; the commonly known complications are:
+The infant with GERD might develop some complications, either concerning the esophagus or some outside esophagus, if appropriate treatment is not given in time; the commonly known complications are:

 • Poor weight gain.